Bridges User Guide

-The /home file system, which contains your home directory, is available on all of these nodes.
+The /home file system, which contains your home directory, is available on all Bridges' Hadoop nodes.

 The Hadoop filesystem, HDFS, is available from all Hadoop nodes.
 There is no explicit quota for the HDFS, but it uses your $SCRATCH disk space and will be deleted when your job has ended.

 Files must reside in HDFS to be used in Hadoop jobs.
 Putting files into HDFS requires these steps:

 - Transfer the files to the namenode with scp or sftp

 - Format them for ingestion into HDFS

 - Use the